sathaiahm/sathaiahm/README.md

 ---

 ### What I Do
-- Build backend systems with performance and clean architecture
+- Build scalable backend systems with clean architecture and high performance
-- Create ML models for real-world problems
+- Integrate GenAI and intelligent features into real-world backend applications
-- Develop full-stack applications ready for production
+- Design and develop production-ready backend services and APIs
-- Work with APIs, databases, and cloud tools
+- Work with APIs, databases, containerization, and cloud platforms to deploy reliable systems

 ---